 How search engines provide the results

 How to search.
 The local Northamptonshire Business Directory, like other business directories on the Internet, is a catalogue of businesses and their websites sorted by categories.
 The directory is organised by real people making contact with businesses.
 Ensuring the companies listed in the Directory create useful and relevant listings for all users.
-See the Q and A section for more details.
+See the Q and A section for more search information.

 On the other hand, Search Engines, use automated programs called Spiders, to look for information based on keywords entered by users.
 Common ones such as Google, which has 95% of the market, use many different methods to access their database to find exactly the right response to a request.

 Searching the Northamptonshire Business Directory is easy.
 Simply browse the list of categories provided, and then drill down through the categories and businesses from there.
 Alternatively, users can type a query into the search function box and browse the results provided.

 The results list web sites by category and subcategory, based on the entire web site rather than keywords or just one page of a site.
 Everything depends on the amount of information provided in the listing by the company.
 This is the Description section.